Australian Research Council Centre of Excellence for Mathematics and Statistics of Complex Systems

-The Australian Research Council Centre of Excellence for Mathematics and Statistics of Complex Systems (MASCOS) has the following research themes:
+The Australian Research Council Centre of Excellence for Mathematics and Statistics of Complex Systems (MASCOS) was established in 2003, with the following research themes:

 Dr Josef Dick